Grischun

 Traunter Ovas

 A young farmer in Sils Maria prepares to inherit the land his family built over three generations.
-As the seasons turn, the film watches what that inheritance is made of — in work, in risk, and in relationship to place.
+As the seasons turn, the inheritance reveals itself through work, risk, and relationship to place.

 Adriano Coretti names every calf.
 He maintains the decorative detail on his carriages with the same care he gives to his chainsaws.
 He speaks about his horses in a register akin to family.